not-jakob/blog_builder/README.md

 ```

 The `ITEM_TITLE` will be the item title.
-The `ITEM_DATE` is optional and when present items with an more recent date will appear first in the list.
+The `ITEM_DATE` is optional and when present, items with an more recent date will appear first in the list.

 You can also define additional variables that can be called from `list.html`.